- This line was added.

 |Table of Contents|

 The proVconnect Server allows administrators to create compliance templates.
-These templates contains rules that helps measure the compliancy compliance percentage of your devices.
+These templates contains rules that helps measure the compliancy percentage of your devices.

 Important: Only the users having the Device Compliance profile rule can use this feature.